Bring a free, outdoor jazz and blues festival featuring nationally known performers and educational outreach to Indiana, PA. Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-A Westsylvania Jazz and Blues Festival bumper sticker with our full-color logo on vinyl.Estimated delivery:Ships within the US only
+A Westsylvania Jazz and Blues Festival bumper sticker with our full-color logo on vinyl.Estimated delivery:Only ships to: United States

 A Westsylvania Jazz and Blues Festival t-shirt featuring our logo in light blue on a navy shirt.
-We are producing this color combination only for early backers of the festival, so now's your chance to snag one!Estimated delivery:Ships within the US only
+We are producing this color combination only for early backers of the festival, so now's your chance to snag one!Estimated delivery:Only ships to: United States

-A Westsylvania Jazz and Blues Festival bumper sticker with our full-color logo plus *two* of our limited-edition Westsylvania Jazz and Blues Festival t-shirts featuring our logo in light blue on a navy shirt.Estimated delivery:Ships within the US only
+A Westsylvania Jazz and Blues Festival bumper sticker with our full-color logo plus *two* of our limited-edition Westsylvania Jazz and Blues Festival t-shirts featuring our logo in light blue on a navy shirt.Estimated delivery:Only ships to: United States

 4 backers Limited (6 left of 10)